-Council is proposing to increase charges for disposing of green waste at the rural recovery parks and Palmerston Landfill to \$50 per cubic metre to increase the level of cost recovery for chipping the waste and leaving it on site for the community to use free of charge.
+From 1 July 2018, Council will increase charges for disposing of green waste at the rural recovery parks and Palmerston Landfill to \$50 per cubic metre to increase the level of cost recovery.
+The green waste will be chipped and remain on site for the community to use free of charge.

-Initially, Council proposes to increase user charges for disposing of green waste at the rural recovery parks to \$50 per cubic metre to contribute towards the cost of chipping the green waste on-site (we plan to look at alternative options for chipping the waste, including working with the Waitaki Resource Recovery Trust, to reduce costs as much as possible).
+Council will increase user charges for disposing of green waste at the rural recovery parks to \$50 per cubic metre to contribute towards the cost of chipping the green waste on-site (we plan to look at alternative options for chipping the waste, including working with the Waitaki Resource Recovery Trust, to reduce costs as much as possible).